renderings site plan photos

 Ruth Ann graduated from California State University Long Beach with a Masters of Fine Arts.
 She is the past recipient of numerous grants and awards including a Metro Transportation Authority Award, City of Los Angeles Cultural Affairs Grant, and LACE (an Interdisciplinary Grant through the Nation Endowment of the Arts).
 She currently teaches art classes at California State University, Northridge.

 Based on Ruth Ann’s preliminary design concept, she was selected by the city of Montclair’s Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.
-As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, Ruth Ann will take her preliminary design concept and work with the SDAR Committee and Montclair community, to advance her design concept further.*
+As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, Ruth Ann has taken her preliminary design concept and work with the SDAR Committee and Montclair community, and advanced the design to be incorporated into the project’s construction.

 Station Art Plan